marulkan/cesnet-impala/README.markdown

 Native Hadoop library should be installed.

-It is not recommended to install impala nodes on HDFS Name Node: installing on Name Nodes provides no additional data locality, and executing queries with such a configuration might cause memory contention and negatively impact the HDFS Name Node.
+It is not recommended to install Impala nodes on HDFS Name Node: installing on Name Nodes provides no additional data locality, and executing queries with such a configuration might cause memory contention and negatively impact the HDFS Name Node.

 #### Hive